nadouani/playframework2-elasticsearch/README.md

-Plugin that integrates Elasticsearch into your PlayFramework app.
+Module that integrates Elasticsearch into your PlayFramework app.

 ## Install

-This plugin requres PlayFramework 2.4.
+This module requres PlayFramework 2.4.

-Clone this plugin and add it to the local repository
+Clone this module and add it to the local repository.

 ~~~ sh
 $ git clone https://github.com/eduardofcbg/playframework2-elasticsearch.git